GA-CyberWorkforceAcademy/GTA-Labs/arp-spoof.md

 Figure 2: Man-in-the-middle attack via ARP Spoofing

 The arpspoof tool is installed on the Attacker computer, as is Wireshark.
-The Attacker computer is configured to forward IP packets that is receives which are destined for elsewhere.
+The Attacker computer is configured to forward IP packets that it receives which are destined for elsewhere.
 You can confirm this with this command, which should reflect a value of ’1’:
 ```
 $ sysctl net.ipv4.conf.all.forwarding